Updated: December 11, 2024

 Lisbon

 Lisbon, the cosmopolitan capital of Portugal, is the country’s bustling business center.
-The population of Lisbon is nearly 565,000, and with the stunning Tagus River and the Atlantic Ocean nearby, you have many waterside properties and excellent beaches to enjoy.
+The population of Lisbon is just over three million people, and with the stunning Tagus River and the Atlantic Ocean nearby, you have many waterside properties and excellent beaches to enjoy.
 If you are into charming architecture, then Lisbon may be the place for you, as you’ll stumble upon buildings and structures from both Moorish and Roman Empire rule.

 Porto

-Porto is the second largest city in Portugal after Lisbon, with a population of 220,000.
+Porto is the second largest city in Portugal after Lisbon, with a population of 1,329,300.
 It is often overlooked by retirees and others who are relocating to Portugal because of its northern position.
-Porto is a safe and gorgeous city on the banks of the Douro, which has now cemented itself as one of the most captivating cities in Europe.
+Porto is a safe and gorgeous city on the banks of the Douro, which has now cemented itself as one of the most captivating cities in Europe and is regarded as one of the top European cities of the future.
 It is less expensive compared to Lisbon, making it very affordable for US retirees.
+Porto is a trending spot for Americans too, who enjoy the affordable cost of living and healthcare, as well as the relaxed and culturally-enriched lifestyle.

-Read our Porto real estate guide if you would like to learn more about Porto.
+Read our Porto real estate guide to learn all you need to know about Porto property.

 Braga

 Braga is considered to be the oldest city in Portugal and a great alternative to Lisbon and Porto for American retirees relocating to Portugal and looking for a quieter place to live.
 Braga is famous for its charming streets, quiet lifestyle, and rich history.
-Braga is positioned in such a way that you can access pristine beaches in 30 minutes and mountains in 15 minutes, and even Spain is just a 40-minute drive away.
+Braga is positioned in such a way that you can access pristine beaches in 30 minutes and mountains in 15 minutes, Porto is less than an hour away, and even Spain is just a 40-minute drive away.
 Braga plays an important role in the history of Catholic churches and the Christian faith in Portugal and is the home to one of Portugal’s oldest cathedrals.

 Read our Braga real estate guide if you would like to learn more about Braga.